 Picea orientalis / Caucasian spruce

-Picea orientalis, as described in 1847 by (Carolus Linnæus), Johann Heinrich Friedrich Link (1767 – 1851) in Linnaea volume 20, is commonly known as Caucasian spruce; as well as Ель восточная (Yel' vostochnaya / eastern spruce) in the Russian language; and Doğu ladini in Turkish.
-Formerly, the common name, Oriental spruce was most often seen.
-This term, in general is falling out of favor and it is the ACS' position to use Caucasian spruce is a common name for this species.
-This is the native spruce of Eastern Europe's Caucasus and Pontic mountains, the old Orient ("east" in the Latin language), hence the species name.
+Picea orientalis, as described in 1847 by (Carolus Linnæus), Johann Heinrich Friedrich Link (1767 – 1851) in Linnaea vol.20, is commonly known as Caucasian spruce; as well as Ель восточная (Yel' vostochnaya / eastern spruce) in the Russian language; and Doğu ladini in Turkish.
+Formerly, the common name, Oriental spruce was most-often seen.
+This term, in general, is falling out of favor and it is the ACS' position to use Caucasian spruce as the common name for this species.
+This is the native spruce of eastern Europe's Caucasus and Pontic mountains, the old Orient (east in the Latin language), hence the species name.

 Oriental spruce is an extremely attractive tree in the landscape, with its shiny, dark-green, very short needles; the bright red male cones in late April or early May; and its columnar growth habit.
 It deserves much wider planting, and has the grace and charm so palpably missing from Norway spruce (P. abies).
 It thrives on a wide range of sites with very few issues with disease and pests.

 Description.
 Oriental spruce is an evergreen, coniferous species of tree that grows to mature heights of 125 feet (40 m); with a trunk up to 6 feet (2 m) in diameter, measured at breast height; and a narrowly conic crown that is open in whorls of young trees, and columnar with a broad, dense conic top in old trees.

 - Bark is smooth and pink-gray in color, later cracked into small rounded plates.